Please note that images above may contain product not included with purchase.

 Our long range wireless enterprise series sensors are an easy to use and reliable start to any data aggregation application.
 This video will demonstrate how they work, what they do, and how to use them.

-Introducing NCD’s Long Range IoT Industrial wireless vibration and temperature sensor, boasting up to a 28 Mile range using a wireless mesh networking architecture.
-Incorporating a 16 Bit Vibration and temperature sensor, it transmits highly accurate data at user-defined intervals.
+Introducing NCD’s Long Range IoT Industrial wireless vibration and temperature sensor, boasting up to a 2 Mile range using a wireless mesh networking architecture.
+Incorporating a precision 16-bit vibration and temperature sensor, this device transmits highly accurate vibration and temperature data at user-defined intervals.

 The long range, price, accuracy, battery life and security features of Wireless Vibration Sensor makes it an affordable choice which exceeds the requirements for most of the industrial as well as consumer market applications.

 This device sends data periodically, based on user-preset timing intervals.

 This device sends data when input thresholds exceed user-defined preset limits.